Jans-PC-Ecke/conky/README.md

 # conky
-My current conky-script as of September 2022
+My current conky-script as of November 2024

 install conky on your system and rename the downloaded file .concyrc